 CONSTANCE ANDERSON, graduated with a BA in Dance, as well as with a minor in Philosophy from UW-Stevens Point (UWSP) in May 2017.
 There she trained under Joan Karlen, Michael Estanich, Jeannie Hill, and Pamela Luedtke.
 While attending the UWSP, Constance had the opportunity to participate in several workshops taught by Autumn Eckman, Larry Keigwin, Jaclyn Walsch, Brenda Bufalino, Tania Perez Salas, Max Pollack, Lucy Reiner, Mark Yonally, and Eddy Ocampo.
 She also received several scholarships, taught a kinesthetic drawing masterclass, and presented research at the 2017 system symposium.
 Four of her works have been produced through the UWSP.
 In 2016, her satirical work, "I Can Move Mountains", was selected to be presented at ACDA.
 In addi- tion, she has studied under Whim W'Him dancer Patrick Kilbane, choreographer Kate Wallich, KT Nieff, and most closely with Alice Gosti.
 Constance is as a ballet instructor for pre-collegiate students at Dance Education Center.
 She is also the rehearsal director for both the school, and the school's dance company.
 Most recently, Constance is preparing a new work to be produced in 2019 through Portage County Creates.

-LAUREN GIBBS graduated with a Bachelor of Fine Arts in Dance from San Diego State University in 2010.
+LAUREN GIBBS (on leave) graduated with a Bachelor of Fine Arts in Dance from San Diego State University in 2010.
 After graduating she moved to New York where she rehearsed and performed under the direction of Kendra Portier, Dana Ruttenburg and Shen Wei Dance Arts.
 In 2012, she reclaimed her dancing roots in San Diego performing for The PGK Dance Project and San Diego Dance Theater’s Trolley Dances.
 She has also practiced with companies such as Doug Varone and Dancers and Joe Goode Performance Group.
 Along with dancing for LCPD, Lauren has danced for Liz Sexe Dance Company in Madison.
 Her latest accomplishment includes earning a BA in Mathematics and Teaching License through Western Governors University.
 Her dance experience stems from competitive gymnastics, modern, jazz, ballet and hip-hop dance.
 Lauren loves Madison and is thrilled to be a part of LCPD!

 LAUREN JOHN grew up in Stoughton, Wisconsin, where she started dancing at a young age.
 Lauren is currently a senior at the University of Wisconsin-Madison pursuing a Bachelor of Science in dance.
 During her time in Madison she has worked with faculty choreographers Li Chiao-Ping, Liz Sexe, Collette Stewart, and Jin-Wen Yu, as well as guest artists Chien Kuei Chang, Rosalind Newman, and Carol Teitelbaum.
 Lauren has trained at Strictly Seattle in Seattle, WA, and most recently in Durham, NC at the American Dance Festival where she performed in a new work by Christian von Howard.
 Lauren's own choreography has been selected to perform in two student concerts at UW-Madison.
 In December 2016 she choreographed and performed a solo, and in April 2017 she collaborated with Dianne Kotsonis and Lyndsay Lewis in the creation of a trio.
 After graduation Lauren will continue to choreograph and perform as frequently as she can.